 The internal auditing function of the governments of the Netherlands Antilles has existed for almost 70 years.
-During several decades the internal auditing function for the entire Netherlands Antilles was carried out by the government accountancy agency, which resorted under the administrator of the national finance department.
-Later this task was delegated to an independent agency, the Landsaccountantsdienst (LAD), the national audit agency, which was formalized by parliamentary order on September 27th 1962.
-The LAD was entrusted with the internal auditing function of the national governing entities on the island territories of Curaçao, Aruba, Bonaire, Saba, St. Eustatius and St. Maarten.
+During several decades, the internal auditing function for the entire Netherlands Antilles was carried out by the government accountancy agency, which resorted under the administrator of the national finance department.
+Later this task was delegated to an independent agency, the Land Accountants Dienst (LAD), the national audit agency, which was formalized by parliamentary order on September 27th 1962.
+The LAD was in charge with the internal auditing function of the national governing entities on the island territories of Curaçao, Aruba, Bonaire, Saba, St. Eustatius and St. Maarten.

 In Curaçao the Accountantsbureau of the Island Territory of Curacao (EAB), the insular audit agency was established by insular government order issued on May 12th 1953 as the internal auditing agency of the insular government.

 On October 3rd 1994 the national audit agency and the insular audit agency merged to become SOAB, the government’s auditor and advisory partner.
 After an extensive period of studies, consulting committees and an actual protest campaign, SOAB was established in 1994 by both the national and insular government of Curaçao.
-The founders became SOAB’s major clients.
+And, the founders became our major clients.